Contact Us | Press Office | About Us | International | Vaccines | Donate

 Throughout our long history we have remained at the forefront for children’s health research, leading the field for drug safety.
 Alder Hey was a founding partner of the NIHR Medicines for Children Research Network and is now the base for its successor, the NIHR Clinical Research Network for Children.

-During 2018/19, 3,000 children and young people were enrolled into clinical research studies at Alder Hey.
+During 2020/21, over 9,000 children and young people were enrolled into clinical research studies at Alder Hey.

 Our thriving research portfolio is delivered in partnership with a number of NHS, academic and commercial partners.
 Our academic partners include the University of Liverpool, Liverpool John Moores University, University of Central Lancashire, Lancaster University and Edge Hill University.
 Alder Hey is also a member of Liverpool Health Partners and has collaborations in the UK and internationally with a large number of healthcare institutions, universities and commercial organisations.